Omidznlp/Kubernetes-Microservices-Helm-Istio-Grafana-Prometheus/README.md

 ### Kuberenetes Configuration on Master Node

-1.The following procedure should only be applied on the master node, and only the "kubeadm join" command should be executed on worker nodes.
+1. The following procedure should only be applied on the master node, and only the "kubeadm join" command should be executed on worker nodes.

 ```
 sudo kubeadm init --pod-network-cidr=10.10.0.0/16